 by Tammy Taylor~

 I. Hate.
 Plastic.
 Now in our area of NE Texas, plastic bags are not recyclable.
-Actually from what I hear, even much of the plastic bags that are sent for recycling end up int he landfill anyway.
+Actually from what I hear, even much of the plastic bags that are sent for recycling end up in the landfill anyway.
 There’s just not enough demand for the recycled material from plastic bags.
 I personally think recycling is only a tool, not the answer anyway.
-To me, the answer is to eliminate as much waste as possible in the first place.
+To me, the answer is PRE-cycling – or eliminating as much waste as possible in the first place.

 Let’s take a bag of potatoes for example.
 Buying individual potatoes is the way to go for environmental reasons of course.
 But our tiny budget and the limited shopping avenues we have available out here in the boonies means we have to take what we can get.
 Sometimes that involves a bag of potatoes.
 Now that bag is purposely made with holes to allow the potatoes to breathe.
 So I can’t even reuse them for dividing servings of Cook-Once, Eat-Twice entrees for the freezer.
 But when they’re empty they still don’t go to the trash.
 Nope, I’ve got another use for them.
 You know my battle cry: Use Whatcha Got!

 I take the bag and lay it out straight and fold it in half longways, then again, then again until I’m left with a strip that’s only about 1.5″ wide.
 Now I take my scissors and cut straight across.
 When I unfold each piece I’ve cut, what I’m left with is a plastic loop.